lawrencegripper/hack-videoindexerautomation/README.md

 # Video Indexer Automation with Terraform 0.13 and Shell provider

+> WARNING: This is an initial hack to test the viability.
+It is not maintained.
+For production uses a fork should be taken and further testing is highly recommended.

 This quick hack uses the terraform `shell`, `azurerm` and `azuread` providers to create:

 - Media services instance